DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 The discussion introduced the modern best practice of using Subresource Integrity (SRI) with CDNs to enhance security.
 This is a critical step in protecting users from potential malicious code injection.
 The discussion also framed the concept of using a CDN from a UX perspective, highlighting how it contributes to "perceived performance," a key factor in user satisfaction.

 ---

+#### OPTIONAL BOOTSTRAP ASSIGNMENT

+### Course Step Number: 485

+### Date Researched: 2025-08-13

+### Robust Summary of Best Practices and Modernization

+This entry documents the optional assignment to choose between using a Bootstrap CDN or a local download.
+The student learned about the importance of version control and the trade-offs between performance, customization, and offline access.

+##### Insights from Chat Discussion summary

+The student made a decision to use the CDN, which is a modern best practice for performance and ease of use, especially given their reliable internet connection.
+The discussion reinforced that a CDN is an effective choice for ensuring access to the latest version of the framework without the burden of manual updates or local hosting.

+---